tnq177/improving_lexical_choice_in_nmt/readme.md

 * fixnorm_lex: fixnorm+lex model in paper
 * arthur: apply the method of [Arthur et al.](https://arxiv.org/abs/1606.02006) on top of baseline NMT

+This branch is meant to reproduce the work of Arthur et al. above (see our paper for more information since we only reproduce one model of their proposed approaches).
+All train/translate commands are the same, just add one more flag ```--lexical-file``` which points to the lexical table which is a numpy array of rows representing the source type ids, and columns represent target type ids (so it's a [src_vocab_size, target_vocab_size] table).
+We follow the [tutorial here](http://masatohagiwara.net/using-giza-to-obtain-word-alignment-between-bilingual-sentences.html) to learn a lexical table with Giza++ (with reverse order to get t(e|f), of course).
+Then use ```gen_lexical_table.py``` to generate the lexical table which we pass to ```--lexical-table``` flag.

 To train a model:
 * write a configuration function in ```configurations.py```